Anomalous universal quantum transport in 2D asymptotic quasiperiodic system

-\em Introduction.--Quasiperiodic systems~\cite{AL4,AL5}, occupying a unique intermediate position between periodic and disordered structures, have garnered widespread attention in recent years, particularly in the context of lower-dimensional Anderson localization~\cite{AL5, ALLD6, ME2, ME4, ME5, ME6, ME7, ME8, ME9, BG7, ME0, MEa, MEb, MEc, MFS3, MFS0, MFSa, MFSb, MFSc, MFSd, MFSe, MFSf, MFSg, MFSh, MFSi}, mobility edges~\cite{ME2, ME4, ME5, ME6, ME7, ME8, ME9, BG7, ME0, MEa, MEb, MEc}, multifractal critical phases~\cite{MFS3, MFS0, MFSa, MFSb, MFSc, MFSd, MFSe, MFSf, MFSg, MFSh, MFSi}, Bose glasses~\cite{BG, BG2, BG3, BG4, BG5, BG6, BG8}, and many-body localization~\cite{MBL, MBL2, MBL3, MBL4, MBL7, MBL9, MBLa, MBLc}.
-Accordingly, quasiperiodic systems exhibit diverse transport phenomena even in one dimension: ranging from localized, subdiffusive, diffusive, and superdiffusive, to ballistic transport~\cite{Tp, Tp2, Tp3, Tp4}, in sharp contrast to those of one-dimensional (1D) disordered systems, which are localized regardless of the disorder strength~\cite{1DDisorder, 1DDisorder2, 1DDisorder3}.
-Likewise, in the 2D disordered systems, it is well-established that the bulk electron wave functions become localized in the presence of weak disorder, according to the renowned scaling argument~\cite{AL2,AL3}.
-This observation, coupled with the distinct transport behaviors seen in 1D disordered and quasiperiodic systems, motivates us to question whether 2D quasiperiodic systems might exhibit novel and unique transport phenomena distinct from both periodic and random systems.
+\em Introduction.--Quasiperiodic systems~\cite{AL4,AL5}, positioned between periodic and disordered structures, have garnered widespread attention in recent years, particularly in the context of lower-dimensional Anderson localization~\cite{AL5, ALLD6, ME2, ME4, ME5, ME6, ME7, ME8, ME9, BG7, ME0, MEa, MEb, MEc, MEd,MFS3, MFS0, MFSa, MFSb, MFSc, MFSd, MFSe, MFSf, MFSg, MFSh, MFSi}, mobility edges~\cite{ME2, ME4, ME5, ME6, ME7, ME8, ME9, BG7, ME0, MEa, MEb, MEc, MEd}, multifractal critical phases~\cite{MFS3, MFS0, MFSa, MFSb, MFSc, MFSd, MFSe, MFSf, MFSg, MFSh, MFSi}, Bose glasses~\cite{BG, BG2, BG3, BG4, BG5, BG6, BG8, BG9, BG0}, and many-body localization~\cite{MBL, MBL2, MBL3, MBL4, MBL7, MBL9, MBLa, MBLc}.
+Accordingly, quasiperiodic systems show diverse transport phenomena even in one dimension, including localized, subdiffusive, diffusive, superdiffusive, and ballistic transport~\cite{Tp, Tp2, Tp3, Tp4}.
+This contrasts sharply with one-dimensional (1D) disordered systems, which are always localized regardless of disorder strength~\cite{1DDisorder, 1DDisorder2, 1DDisorder3}.
+Similarly, in 2D systems, it is well-established that bulk wave functions become localized with weak disorder~\cite{AL2,AL3}.
+This observation, along with the distinct transport physics in 1D disordered and quasiperiodic systems, prompts one to consider 2D quasiperiodic systems~\cite{2DQS, 2DQS2, 2DQS3, 2DQS4, Moire1, Moire5, Moire6} to explore unique transport phenomena different from both periodic and random systems.